ForestAdmin/agent-nodejs/docs/datasources/provided/orm/sequelize.md

-The sequelize connector allows to import collections from a sequelize instance.
+The sequelize data source allows to import collections from a sequelize instance.

 Note that: